AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

   notebook.
 You can check the ``~/jupyterhub_slurmspawner_*`` log files for jupyterhub to be sure.

+* **My R kernel keeps dying**.
+Some people seem to have global R configuration, either in ``.bashrc`` or ``.Renviron`` or some such which globally, which even affects the R kernel here.
+Things we have seen: pre-loading modules in ``.bashrc`` which conflict with the kernel R module; changing ``RLIBS`` in ``.Renviron``.
+You can either (temporarily or permanently) remove these changes, or you could `install your own R kernel <https://irkernel.github.io/>`__.
+  If you install your own, it is up to you to maintain it.

-* "Spawner pending" when you try to start - this is fixed in `issue
+* "Spawner pending" when you try to start - this is hopefully fixed in `issue
   #1534/#1533
   <https://github.com/jupyterhub/jupyterhub/issues/1534>`__ in
   JupyterHub.
 Current recommendation: wait a bit and return to JupyterHub home page and see if the server has started.
+Don't click the button twice!

 See also